Giordano96/CRUD-Project/README.md

 ---

 ## 🚀 How to use
 1. Download Docker Desktop and open it
 2. Clone the repository
-3. Open a terminal inside the dir CRUD-Project and use the command docker-compose up -d
+3. Create on the root of the project a file .env for insert the credentials on the dockercompose
-4. Open the browser and go to localhost:8080 to interact with the app
+4. Open a terminal inside the dir CRUD-Project and use the command docker-compose up -d
-5. localhost:8081 to interact with the DB
+5. Open the browser and go to localhost:8080 to interact with the app
-(WARNING if your porrt 8080 or 8081 are busy you must change port to connect to the services)
+6. localhost:8081 to interact with the DB